WordPress.com vs Siteground Compared: Which Hosting Should You Choose in 2026?

 It’s a tie in the user interface department, but for different reasons.

-When you first dive into a WordPress hosting account, you’ll immediately notice that they’ve offers a different modern hosting user interface.
+When you first dive into a WordPress hosting account, you’ll immediately notice that it offers a different modern hosting user interface.

 The main dashboard is highly functional, giving me at a glance the essentials: your subscription status, backup details, and a quick-access button to jump straight into the familiar WordPress site editor.